abasile1-tech/flash-card-application/README.md

 ## Future Work
  - Add voice control of the buttons
- - Add a cookies disclaimer
+ - Add a disclaimer about the use of localStorage
  - Improve upon the searchDeck function
  - Allow cards to be reordered
  - Add a backup for the database